Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method

 It remains to substitute the general form of the adjoint homogeneous solutions \eqref{sol associated} in order to make the above condition explicit.
-Note that the term involving the inhomogeneous torque $\boldsymbol{\mathcal{T}}$ vanishes identically, since $\boldsymbol{\Omega}'=\bzero$, and that the term involving $\boldsymbol{\mathcal{B}}$ can be simplified using the result \eqref{stress result} upon recalling that $\boldsymbol{\mathcal{B}}$ has no radial component.
+Note that the term involving the inhomogeneous torque $\boldsymbol{\mathcal{T}}$ vanishes trivially, since $\boldsymbol{\Omega}'=\bzero$, and that the term involving $\boldsymbol{\mathcal{B}}$ can be simplified using the result \eqref{stress result} upon recalling that $\boldsymbol{\mathcal{B}}$ has no radial component.
 Using the fact that $\bU'$ is arbitrary, we arrive at the explicit condition

-Note that the behaviour as $r\to\infty$ of $\mathcal{C}$ must be such that the limit on the right-hand side of \eqref{solvability explicit} exists.
+Note that the behavior of $\mathcal{C}$ as $r\to\infty$ must be such that the limit on the right-hand side of \eqref{solvability explicit} exists.

-Condition \eqref{solvability explicit} constitutes the main product of our adjoint method, which we shall apply in the next subsection to the canonical model and in the next section to a number of perturbation scenarios.
-It should be emphasised that we have here only shown that \eqref{solvability explicit} is a necessary condition for existence of a solution to the generalised inhomogeneous problem.
-As a necessary condition for solvability, \eqref{solvability explicit} represents one direction of the Fredholm Alternative.
-Assuming also the other direction of the Fredholm Alternative, which is known to hold for differential operators under some settings \cite{Keener:18}, the same condition ensures existence of a solution to the generalised inhomogeneous problem.
-Rigorously proving the Fredholm Alternative in our setting, which entails an unbounded domain and involves integral and incompressibility constraints, is outside the scope of our formal analysis.
-From a pragmatic point of view, the necessary condition we have obtained suffices for our purposes of formally deriving nonlinear amplitude equations.
+Condition \eqref{solvability explicit} constitutes the main result of our adjoint method, which we shall apply in the next subsection to the canonical model and in the next section to a number of perturbation scenarios.
+We have here only shown that \eqref{solvability explicit} is a necessary condition for existence of a solution to the generalised inhomogeneous problem, by direct calculation.
+This represents one direction of the Fredholm Alternative theorem for differential operators \cite{Keener:18}, which if valid in the present setup would imply that \eqref{solvability basic}, and so \eqref{solvability explicit}, also constitute a sufficient condition for solvability of the generalised inhomogeneous problem.
+Rigorously proving the Fredholm Alternative in our setting, which involves an unbounded domain, as well as integral and incompressibility constraints, is outside the scope of our formal analysis.
+From a pragmatic point of view, a necessary condition suffices for the purpose of formally deriving nonlinear amplitude equations.